Ships, planes search for sub that went missing on trip to Titanic wreckage

 The U.S. Coast Guard said there was one pilot and four passengers on board and that the vessel had the capacity to be submerged for 96 hours, but it was unclear whether it was still underwater or had surfaced and was unable to communicate.

-U.S. and Canadian ships and planes have swarmed the area about 900 miles (1,450 km) east of Cape Cod, some dropping sonar buoys that can monitor to a depth of 13,000 feet (3,962 meters), U.S. Coast Guard Rear Admiral John Mauger told reporters.
+U.S. and Canadian ships and planes have swarmed the area about 900 miles (1,450 km) east of Cape Cod, some dropping sonar buoys that can monitor to a depth of 13,000 feet (3,962 meters), U.S. Coast Guard Rear Admiral John Mauger told reporters on Monday.

+“It is a remote area and it is a challenge to conduct a search in that remote area,” Mauger said.

+“We are deploying all available assets to make sure that we can locate the craft and rescue the people on board,” he said.
+“Going into this evening we will continue to fly aircraft and move additional vessels.”

 Mauger said officials have also been reaching out to commercial vessels for help.